jackjt8/win_batch_DN/README.md

 ### Setup

-1. Download and setup either of the following:
+1. Download and setup one or both of following (assuming you meet the requirements):

       [IntelOIDenoiser (CPU must support SSE4.1)](https://github.com/DeclanRussell/IntelOIDenoiser)